JeremySpradlin/GuakeGPT/README.md

 - Configuration is stored in `~/.config/guakegpt/config.json`
 - Each LLM provider's API key is stored separately
 - No API keys or sensitive data are included in logs or error messages

+## Known Issues

+- MacOS: Some keyboard shortcuts may conflict with system shortcuts
+- Linux: On some window managers, the window may not slide smoothly
+- The window may not hide properly when using multiple monitors

 ## Development